 For example, I really want to know how to say the sentence “I didn’t want to go to the gym today, but it was too late to cancel my class.”

-I think in Korean that this is “오늘 아침에 헬스클럽에 가고 싶지 않았지만 수업을 취소하면 너무 늦었어요”.
+In Korean (at my level) this is “오늘 아침에 체육관에 가고 싶지 않았지만 수업을 취소하면 너무 늦었어요”.

 Then I have to find the Freestyle mode.
 It seems to move around, or maybe I keep losing it.
 But on the browser app, it’s midway down the Skill Tree page.